Global Expansion Guide

 • Eligibility: Completion of 1 year of employment

-• Entitlements During Leave: Paid by the employer at 100% of the employee’s salary
+• Entitlements During Leave: Paid at 100% of the employee’s salary

 • Pro-rata Leave on Termination: Employees are entitled to payment for any unused annual leave upon termination of the employment contract